 Anomera is pleased to receive patent protection in the US for its innovative cellulose-based pigment technology.
 Anomera’s unique invention is the first biodegradable platform for pigments and is applicable in many industries, such as cosmetics, pharmaceuticals, and agriculture.
-The technology is the first of its kind to offer a color gamut by simple molecular blending on cellulose.
-This patent, which strengthens Anomera’s IP portfolio of 9 patent families with 16 granted patents, has also been issued in Canada, South Korea, and Japan.
+The technology is the first of its kind to offer a color gamut by simple molecular blending of dyes on cellulose.
+This patent, which strengthens Anomera’s IP portfolio of 9 patent families with 17 granted patents, has also been issued in Canada, China, South Korea, and Japan.

 Anomera in collaboration with LafargeHolcim, CCCC and Sika are investigating Concrete 2.0.
 As part of the LH Accelerator Anomera's DextraCel™ is being tested in France and Germany.
 LH Accelerator posted the photo and information to their website.